Visit Ventura COVID-19 Reliable Sources

 Are retail stores open?

-Yes, most Ventura retailers are now open for in-store shopping; while also offering curbside pickup and online sales.
-More happy news, our own Ventura Visitors Center is now open Wednesday through Sunday from 10 am to 3 pm.
+Ventura retailers are now open at full capacity indoors, though those who are not fully vaccinated will still be (politely) asked to wear a face mask inside.
+Malls are also now open at full capacity, with the same masking rules.
+Our own Ventura Visitors Center is open Wednesday through Sunday from 10 am to 4 pm.
+On Saturdays we are open from 10 am to 5 pm.
 We are closed to the public, for the moment, on Mondays and Tuesdays.
-But our online store is open 24/7 — and we are offering curbside purchase pickup, Wednesday through Sunday, again from 10 am to 3 pm.
+But our online store is open 24/7.
 Have questions?
 Please call us at 805-641-1400!

 Are campgrounds and RV Parks open?